KadTheHunter/ShulkerArchives/_pages/resources.md

 - GamerGeeks.net provides a variety of generators similar to MCStacker, though with a more visually pleasing UI.

 ### [Block Display Engine](https://block-display.com/)
   - Block Display Engine is a 3D editor and command generator for Minecraft's display entities, enabling you to bring custom 3D models into your Minecraft worlds without the use of mods or resource packs.
-The site also contains a library of user-created display entities for use in your world.
+The site also contains a library of user-created display entities for use in your world. _See also: [Block Display Engine App](#block-display-engine-app)._

 ### [MapartCraft](https://rebane2001.com/mapartcraft/)
   - MapartCraft is the do-it-all site for Mapart, where you can upload an image and customize the dithering, size, blocks used, etc. before either saving the preview image or downloading the map as a Schematic (.nbt) or Data (.dat) file.